PointOptics is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 There are three main types of night vision goggles:

-This type of goggle has just a single eyepiece that pulls down over just one eye.
+This goggle type has a single eyepiece that pulls down over just one eye.
 They take a little getting used to because you lose depth perception when viewing objects through just one eye.
-The biggest advantages of using this type of night vision goggle are that they are the lightest type of night vision goggle and they are usually the least expensive too.
+The biggest advantages of using this type of night vision goggles are that they are the lightest type and are usually the least expensive, too.

-2. Bi-ocular goggle
+2. Bi-ocular goggles

-3. Binocular goggle:
+3. Binocular goggles:

 Night Vision Binoculars